gerard-kanters/ai-translate/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to 'Admin > AI Translate' to configure the plugin settings.
 4. Add your OpenAI API key (or compatible API key) and select the desired languages.
+5. It is strongly advised to use memcached or redis to improve performance.
+This plugin heavilly caches data and makes use of these engines.
+After initial translation the performance of translated pages is as good as non translated pages.

 ## Configuration